ros-navigation/docs.nav2.org/docs/tuning/index.md

 Since the planning problem is primarily driven by the robot type, the table accurately summarizes the advice to users by the maintainers.
 Within the circular robot regime, the choice of planning algorithm is dependent on application and desirable behavior.
 NavFn will typically make broad, sweeping curves; Theta\* prefers straight lines and supports them at any angle; and Smac 2D is essentially a classical A\* algorithm with cost-aware penalties.

-#### NOTE
+!!! note

     These are simply the default and available plugins from the community.
 For a specific application / platform, you may also choose to use none of these and create your own, and that’s the intention of the Nav2 framework.
 See the [Writing a New Planner Plugin](../plugin_tutorials/docs/writing_new_nav2planner_plugin.md#writing-new-nav2planner-plugin) tutorial for more details.
 If you’re willing to contribute this work back to the community, please file a ticket or contact a maintainer!
 They’d love to hear from you.

 ## Controller Plugin Selection